Ramazan Kuramagomedov

-Ramazan Ramazanovich Kuramagomedov (Рамазан Рамазанович Курамагомедов; born August 23, 1996) is a Russian professional mixed martial artist, who competed in the Welterweight division of Bellator MMA, where he was the last Bellator Welterweight Champion.
+Ramazan Ramazanovich Kuramagomedov (Рамазан Рамазанович Курамагомедов; born August 23, 1996) is a Russian former professional mixed martial artist, who last competed in the Welterweight division of the Professional Fighters League (PFL), where he was the inaugural PFL Welterweight World Champion.
+He formerly competed in the Welterweight division of Bellator MMA, where he was the last Bellator Welterweight Champion.
 He has previously fought for major MMA promotions like ACA, PFL, UAE Warriors, CFFC & Eagle FC.

 Background

 Kuramagomedov was born in the Dagestani capital of Makhachkala, on August 23, 1996.
 His first love was football which he played with his friends either in backyard or in beaches of Makhachkala.

 He like all the youths in Dagestan, grew up doing freestyle wrestling.
 He would join his friends when they signed up for wrestling camp.
 Kurmagomedov did freestyle wrestling for five years.

 At the age of 15 years, he dabbled hard into world of mixed martial arts, after hearing the news that his compatriots Khabib Nurmagomedov, Rustam Khabilov and Ali Bagautinov were all signed by major MMA promotion, UFC.

 Kuramagomedov is 2-time Russian MMA Cup winner.
 He was a regular training partner of notable MMA fighters like Carlos Condit, Donald Cerrone & former UFC champion, Chris Weidman, at Jackson Wink MMA Academy.
 He would even give Weidman a tough time in sparring matches, despite not having Pro MMA experience.